 Global Peace Index (GPI) measures the relative position of nations’ and regions’ peacefulness.
-The GPI ranks independent states and territories according to their levels of peacefulness.
+The GPI ranks independent states and territories according to their levels of peacefulness, thus highlighting the safest countries in the world.
 In assessing peacefulness, the GPI investigates the extent to which countries are involved in ongoing domestic and international conflicts.
 It also seeks to evaluate the level of harmony or discord within a nation; ten indicators broadly assess what might be described as a safety and security in society.

-The assertion is that low crime rates, minimal incidences of terrorist acts and violent demonstrations, harmonious relations with neighbouring countries, a stable political scene and a small proportion of the population being internally displaced or refugees can be suggestive of peacefulness.
-‘Negative Peace’ which is defined as the absence of violence, or fear of violence is used as the definition of peace to create the Global Peace Index.
+The assertion is that low crime rates, minimal incidences of terrorist acts and violent demonstrations, harmonious relations with neighboring countries, a stable political scene and a small proportion of the population being internally displaced, or refugees can be suggestive of peacefulness.
+“Negative Peace” which is defined as the absence of violence, or fear of violence is used as the definition of peace to create the Global Peace Index.
 Positive Peace, which includes the attitudes, institutions, and structures that pre-empt conflict and facilitate functional societies, is the main driver of peace.

 Here are the top 20 most peaceful countries in the world.